EvoSimGame (ESIM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 EvoSimGame Historical Price

-According to the latest data gathered on EvoSimGame live price page, the current price of EvoSimGame is 0.081851USD.
-The circulating supply of EvoSimGame(ESIM) is 50.00M ESIM , giving it a market capitalization of $4.09M.
+According to the latest data gathered on EvoSimGame live price page, the current price of EvoSimGame is 0.076696USD.
+The circulating supply of EvoSimGame(ESIM) is 50.00M ESIM , giving it a market capitalization of $3.83M.

 The EvoSimGame Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ESIM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.